metabase/metabase/docs/users-guide/07-dashboards.md

 - **To remove a card**, hover over the card, and click the X icon in the top right corner.

 To make sure your data looks great at any size, questions in your dashboard will automatically update their display based on the size you choose.

-### Archiving a dashboard

-Archiving a dashboard does not archive the individual saved questions on it — it just archives the dashboard.
-To archive a dashboard, click the **pencil** icon to enter edit mode, then click the **...** menu, and select **Archive**.

-To view all archived items, click the **menu** icon in the top-right of any collection page.
-You can unarchive a dashboards by clicking the icon of the box with the upward arrow next to that dashboard.

 ### Finding dashboards